GCSE English · Language & Literature · Years 9–11 · Online today, UK-wide

 The two subjects, the two papers each, and why the distinction matters.

-GCSE English Language and GCSE English Literature are two separate qualifications, sat as two separate sets of papers, and almost every UK English student sits both.
+GCSE English Language and GCSE English Literature are two separate qualifications and almost every UK English student sits both.
 Most parents come to us asking about 'GCSE English' — that's normal, and we untangle which subject is causing the worry inside the trial lesson.

-The two subjects share a common spine — close reading, essay technique, terminology, timed writing — which is why one specialist tutor covers both.
-But the surface differs sharply, and a tutor who treats them as the same subject will leave marks on the table.
+- Shared spine — close reading, essay technique, terminology, timed writing — which is why one specialist tutor covers both.
+The surface differs sharply, and a generalist will leave marks on the table.

 Paper 1 / Paper 2 framing